whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 }
 ```

-Instead of removing the HTML element from the DOM through _react_ with an `resize` event, I just use a timeout of 10s.
+Instead of removing the HTML element from the DOM through _React_ with an `resize` event, I just use a timeout of 10s.
 This will provide - to my surprise - a setup that is already sufficient enough to recreate the observed bug, as I will now show.

 I can serve those files with the static file server of my choice: